rlrahulkanojia/Explorations/ClothSegmenter/README.md

 ## Approach

-To the solution for the problem statementconsiste of 2 essentiual components:
+To the solution for the problem statement consiste of 2 essentiual components:
 1. API Structure
-2. Model Inference(Can be improved.)
+2. Model Inference (Can be improved)

 I have used a modular approach towards building the API infrastructure which makes it easier to use the steps involved in the process independently.